General Degree Requirements

 Hours in the Minor

+All students in the College of Communication and Information Sciences must complete a minor.
 In completing a single minor, the student is required to fulfill the requirements of the department that offers the minor.
-For a minor in the College of Arts and Sciences, for example, students must complete between 18–22 hours, as required by the A&S department chosen for the minor.
 Students majoring in advertising, creative media, news media and public relations may choose to minor in communication studies within the College or to select any minor outside of the College.
-Students majoring in communication studies may choose to minor in advertising, creative media, news media or public relations.
+Students majoring in communication studies may choose to minor in advertising, creative media, news media or public relations or any minor outside of the college.

-Students in the College of Communication and Information Sciences may pursue two minors, subject to the following restrictions:
+Students in the College of Communication and Information Sciences may pursue more than one minor, subject to the following restrictions:

 - Communication studies majors may have no more than one minor from another degree program in the College of Communication and Information Sciences.